ethyca/fides/docs/fidesops/docs/guides/policy_webhooks.md

         "reply-to-token": "<jwe_token>"
      }
 ```
  To resume, you should send a request back to the `reply-to` URL with the `reply-to-token`.
+The `reply-to-token` will
+expire when your redis cache expires: `config.redis.DEFAULT_TTL_SECONDS` (Fidesops uses the redis cache to temporarily
+ store identity data).
+At this point, your PrivacyRequest will be given an `error` status and you would have to resubmit
+the PrivacyRequest.

 ## Expected Webhook Response Format